jabo17/kadisredu-reproducibility/README.md

 git clone https://github.com/jabo17/kadisredu-reproducibility.git --recursive
 ```

-The permanent version of this reproducibility reprository is available at [Zenodo](https://doi.org/10.5281/zenodo.17174307).
+The permanent version of this reproducibility repository is available at [Zenodo](https://doi.org/10.5281/zenodo.17174307).

 Afterwards, follow one of the three options:
 ### 1. Method: Provide the dependencies manually